alphagov/govuk_frontend_toolkit/docs/javascript.md

 });
 ```

 `customDimensionIndex` is the index of the custom variable in Google Analytics.
 GA only gives 50 integer slots to each account, and it is important that a unique integer is assigned to each test.
-Current contact for assigning a custom var slot for GOV.UK is: Ashraf Chohan <ashraf.chohan@digital.cabinet-office.gov.uk>
+Current contact for assigning a custom var slot for GOV.UK is: Tim Leighton-Boyce <tim.leighton-boyce@digital.cabinet-office.gov.uk>

 ## Primary Links